mihaitodor/connect/website/docs/components/outputs/mongodb.md

 ### `hint_map`

 A bloblang map representing the hint for the mongo db command.
-This map is optional and is used with all operations except insert-one.
+This map is optional and is used with all operations except `insert-one`.
 It is used to improve performance of finding the documents in the mongodb.

 Type: `string`
-Default: `""`

 ```yml
 # Examples